 3. With an expectation of profits predominantly from the efforts of others.

 All three elements must be met in order for a token or coin to be a security.
 The third element encompasses both the third and fourth prongs of the traditional Howey test.

-My advice (not part of the Howey test!) is that if you intend to raise significant amounts of capital from US investors - which is what STOs are all about - then to do so in the US you are almost certain to be selling a security.
+My opinion (not part of the Howey test!) is that if you intend to raise significant amounts of capital from US investors - which is what STOs are all about - then to do so in the US you are almost certain to be selling a security.
 That is what the SEC has stated.
-There are rare exceptions to this, which we advise client companies on.
 What is a security token or an STO?